AhmedaCheick/Statistical_Learning_Python/README.md

 # Statistical Learning Using Python
-Personal solutions using Python to Introduction to Statistical Learning by Hastie and Tibshirani.
+Solutions using Python to Introduction to Statistical Learning by Hastie and Tibshirani.